VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Scotch Graph Collection cfe6f105da3a4c699fa3e02ca1f6e88a.md

 # Scotch Graph Collection

-Note: The https://gitlab.inria.fr/scotch/scotch is produced by the SCOTCH project whose goal is to study static mapping by the means of graph theory, using “divide and conquer'' graph bipartitioning heuristics.
-Origin Notes: Collection consisting of graphs from various sources including topological meshes, meshes related to physical problems (fluid dynamics, structural mechanics, combinatorial optimization), and interprocess communicaiton graphs for a parallel computing implementation of a factorization solver.
+Note: Collection consisting of graphs from various sources including topological meshes, meshes related to physical problems (fluid dynamics, structural mechanics, combinatorial optimization), and interprocess communication graphs for a parallel computing implementation of a factorization solver.
-Collected from Steve Hammond, the Harwell-Boeing Collection, Bruce Hendrickson, and Horst Simon. graph features handled: large, mesh, spatial
+Origin Notes: The https://gitlab.inria.fr/scotch/scotch is produced by the https://www.labri.fr/perso/pelegrin/scotch/ whose goal is to study static mapping by the means of graph theory, using “divide and conquer'' graph bipartitioning heuristics.
+The original link to the data http://www.labri.u-bordeaux.fr/Equipe/PARADIS/Member/pelegrin/graph is broken. graph features handled: large, mesh
-Graph features in papers: 2
+Graph features in papers: generic,large
 Originally found at: https://wotug.org/parallel/libraries/communication/scotch/Graphs/
 Size: The graphs range from 7 to 144649 nodes, and 10 to 1074393 edges.
 Number of Graphs: 39